im-luka/im-luka/README.md

-## Hi I'm Lux 🃏, nice to meet ya ✌️
+## Hi I'm Luka 🃏, nice to meet ya ✌️

 ### I am a passionate Web Developer with an emphasis on Frontend ✨